hasura/agentic-data-access-benchmark/README.md

 *Example question (Sales):*  Create a new opportunity for Acme corp from recent call transcripts, fill in Opportunity Name, Segment, Product SKU, ARR and Next Steps

+### Information search

+Searching for all relevant documents given relevant query strings, keywords or semantic similarity.

+*Example question (Engineerng management):* What is the product roadmap for Q2?

 ### Data visualization

 This use-case essentially involves visualizing or transforming data in a way where it is more easily consumable for a human.

 *Example question (Email):* How have I spent my time on meetings this month?

+### Action

+Tasks that have a state changing effect.

+*Example (Email):* Send an email telling other meeting attendees that I'll not be able to attend.